John J. Filippelli: FOX Sports (1995-1999)

 FOX Sports division hired Filippelli in 1995 to lead reimagined Game of the Week telecasts for Major League Baseball.
 Filippelli's credits include serving as coordinating producer of the FOX's first World Series broadcast in 1996.

 Filippelli was involved in several industry firsts at FOX, including the permanent on-screen baseball scorebug and the use of regular-speed instant replays during live broadcasts.

 ABC Sports (1999-2001)

 In 1999, Filippelli transitioned from FOX to ABC's sports division.
 At ABC, he added the Wide World of Sports anthology series to his production resume, which then included a mix of live sporting events such as the Indianapolis 500 and pre-taped specials.

-YES Network
+YES Network (2001- Present)

 In 2001, Filippelli was recruited by George M. Steinbrenner to join the startup team of the YES Network (Yankees Entertainment & Sports Network).
 Filippelli was the company's first hire and was tasked with developing the network's on-air presentation from the ground up.
 Five months after his hire, the YES Network launched in March 2002.

 Filippelli was also involved in the development and production of several original programs, including: